 - While not separately payable, track "global" visits by using the 99024 code in the EMR. - The global visits performed by the PA/NP would otherwise have to be performed by the physician.
 Note: post-op visits are not separately reimbursed so split/shared billing does not apply. - If the PA/NP provided 300 post-op global visits, for example, theoretically 300 appointment slots were then made available for the physician to see other "revenue generating" new visits.

 What about that 15%

-Without utilizing split/ shared or "incident to" billing, Medicare payment is at 85% of the physician rate a) What is the cost of providing the service?
+Without utilizing split/ shared or "incident to" billing, Medicare payment is at 85% of the physician rate

 The Cost of Delivering Care - Contribution Margin